-The signing process itself is very similar for both DotLoop and DocuSign, although there are some distinct differences.
+The signing process is very similar for DotLoop and DocuSign, although some differences exist.

 However, DotLoop uses a slightly different process.

-Since DotLoop is designed with listings in mind, agents first need to create a new listing.
+Since DotLoop is designed with listings in mind, agents must create a new listing first.
 The platform then asks the agent for the required information, such as names and addresses, to use later when creating a document.

 This allows for a faster signing process if the agent is already creating a listing since they won’t need to record any information twice.
 However, it’s not very useful for users who are not creating new listings.

 From the signees’ perspective, both platforms are fairly easy to use.
-Both platforms email the signees, let them know how to sign a document, and allow them to make comments or suggest changes.
+Both platforms email the signees, let them know how to sign a document, and allow them to comment or suggest changes.